 After the UK has left the EU, people from EU countries will no longer will able to freely live and work here in the way they could beforehand.

-It is thought that there are about three million EU citizens living in the UK who will need to apply for the scheme, which the government says will cost about £170 million.
+It is thought that there are about three million EU citizens living in the UK who will need to apply for the scheme.

 Originally EU Nationals who wanted to stay in the country would need to pay a £65 fee, but that has been scrapped and the application is now free.